All case studiesTravel & ExpenseFirst 30 days

 We set up the local environment, mapped structure and dependencies, and automated the extraction of operating documentation so the team could ramp up faster.

-- Automated Zendesk scraping and creation of a functional-context skill to speed future AI-assisted cycles.
+• Automated scraping of the support platform and creation of a functional-context skill to speed future AI-assisted cycles.

 We ran stakeholder interviews in parallel with backlog work -- delivery started before the picture was complete.

-- Start of ticket 547 and a tool evaluation report for support operations.
+• Start of priority issues and a tool evaluation report for support operations.

 Intensive delivery + modernization baseline

-With enough context in hand, we accelerated on priority tickets and closed out a technical diagnostic that would shape the next decisions.
+With enough context in hand, we accelerated on priority issues and closed out a technical diagnostic that would shape the next decisions.

 What we found once inside